mobiletonster/blogposts/code/stardrive/stardrive-agent-part1.md

 C:\StarDriveData\SampleText.txt
 ```

-In the above code block, the first four entries are folders or directorys.
+In the above code block, the first four entries are folders or directories.
 The last entry is a file `SampleText.txt`.

 The trouble with relying on these two methods is that they don't offer more details such as FileSize, LastModifiedDate, etc. To get the information we will need, we can use another class called `DirectoryInfo`.
 This class provices similar data, except it also includes FileSize, LastModifiedMethod and more.
 Let's rewrite the above code to use DirectoryInfo: